-For Medicare, the resident is assigned to a grouper.
-Then the facility is paid the rate for that grouper based on costs and the case-mix score.
 Medicaid works differently.
 The rate the medicaid provider receives is not directly based on that resident's RUGs category.
 Instead, a facility receives an average case-mix score based upon the Medicaid residents in the facility at the end of the quarter, not including those in the lowest resource use groupers.
 (PA1 or PA2 get a fixed payment of \$130 to incentivize the use of HCBS by those individuals.)
-This average case-mix score is then used to adjust the Medicaid direct care rate paid to the provider for all Medicaid residents.
+In the previous example, the facility would receive a score of 2.0.
+This average case-mix score is then used to adjust the Medicaid rate paid to the provider for all Medicaid residents.
 Under Medicaid, the pressure ulcer resident and the resident with low needs have the same payment rate.
 This rate gets adjusted every six months using the average of the two most recent quarterly case-mix scores.